Keystone Trackwork

 Yards

 There are four yards on the railroad.
 Each yard services industries in its area of operation.
-Freight cars typically do not move directly from shipping industry to consignee industry but rather move through yards.
+Freight cars typically do not move directly from shipping industry to consignee industry but rather move through yards and use multiple train manifests to effect delivery and MT returns..
 When the shipper and consignee are not served by the same yard, these freight cars are moved from the Shipper's home yard to the Consignee's home yard (possibly stopping at other intermediate yards or interchanges).

 Cars are weighed and approved before they are sent out on the railroad.
 After a Local train picks up a car at a Shipper, it is brought back to the home yard or nearest yard and weighed before it is released for delivery to the Consignee.

 Each Yard's track holds a limited number of cars.
-We virtualize a larger Yard capacity using off track storage for cars using the Yard when necesary.
+We virtualize a larger Yard capacity using off track storage for cars using the Yard when necessary.

 The Keystone Division has these yards: